-Laser SafetyWarnings In addition to the general precautions described earlier in this chapter, be su described earlier in this chapter, be sure to observe the following warnings when operating a product equipped with a laser device.
+In addition to the general precautions described earlier in this section, be sure to observe the following warnings when operating a product equipped with a laser device.
 Failure to observe these warnings could result in fire, bodily injury, and damage to the equipment.